opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 there are many subtle variants.

 ## Retrieve SBOM as provided
-The most obvious is to retrieve the SBOM in the same format and serialization which was originally provided to PACE.
+The simplest, most obvious retrieval case is to retrieve the SBOM in the same format and serialization which was originally provided to PACE.
-For example a CycloneDX JSON SBOM was collected from a particular device, and decision-maker requests a CycloneDX JSON SBOM.
+For example a CycloneDX JSON SBOM was collected from a particular device, and decision-maker requests that CycloneDX JSON SBOM.

+The flow may look like the following, but note this may not be an acceptable architecture (read futher to understand the issue).

 ![retrieve_sbom_01](./Images/retrieve_sbom_01.png)

-A similar use case is a Posture Evaluation System (PES) requests that same CycloneDX JSON SBOM.
+A similar use case is a Posture Evaluation System (PES) requests that same CycloneDX JSON SBOM
+(ie orginal format and serialization).

 ![retrieve_sbom_02](./Images/retrieve_sbom_01b.png)